Dr. Squatch: AI Search Visibility Research

 December 31, 2025

-As generative AI becomes a primary interface for search and discovery, brands are increasingly surfaced through summarized answers, recommendations, and citations rather than traditional rankings.
+In this first Butter Labs AI research series, we analyze how brands are surfaced, interpreted, and referenced across generative AI search environments.
+As generative AI becomes a primary interface for search and discovery, brands are increasingly presented through summarized answers, recommendations, and citations rather than traditional rankings.

 This research examines how Dr. Squatch appears across AI-driven search platforms, including ChatGPT, Google AI Overview, AI Mode, and Gemini.

-The goal of this study is not to evaluate performance in absolute terms, but to document where and how the brand is represented in AI systems, what types of prompts surface Dr. Squatch most often, and which signals appear to influence visibility.
+The goal of this study is not to evaluate performance in absolute terms, but to document where and how the brand is represented in AI systems, which types of prompts surface Dr. Squatch most often, and which signals appear to influence visibility.

-Dr Squatch: AI Visibility Snapshot
+Dr. Squatch: AI Visibility Snapshot

 Platform-Level Presence